-Each insurance Company that offers ATV insurance will have their own restrictions.
-Although some may offer this type of Insurance, they may not do it.
+Each insurance company that offers ATV insurance will have its own restrictions.
+Although some may offer this type of insurance, they may not do it.
 Denial could be for the following reasons….

-Some ATV owners like to modify or customize their ATV.
+Some ATV owners like to modify or customize their ATVs.
 Some of these modifications are not permitted by the insurance provider.

 Past losses or any convictions can appear in the driving history.
 The insurer will pay attention to these.
 It includes any legal issues like charges of fraud insurance.